 Cascading climate risks: Towards adaptive and resilient European societies – CASCADES project (2020-2024)

-The four-year CASCADES project will analyse the cross-border impacts of climate change for Europe, identify critical risks and explore potential solutions.
+The four-year CASCADES project analysed the cross-border impacts of climate change for Europe, identifying critical risks and exploring potential solutions.

 % Complete